am32-firmware/AM32-unlocker/README.md

 -----

-You will need to download the linux or windows binaries for "esc_updater" from the releases section of this repository.
+You will need to download the linux or windows binaries for "esc_unlocker" from the releases section of this repository.
+Two packaged binaries are provided, one for windows and one for linux.

  https://github.com/tridge/AM32-unlocker/releases

-On launch you will be presented with a screen like this:
+When you run the tool you will get an interface like this:

 ![Unlocker GUI](docs/screen_shot.jpg "Unlocker GUI")